proAhmedUcv/proAhmedUcv/README.md

 👨‍💻 About Me

 I specialize in building and customizing enterprise solutions using ERPNext and the Frappe Framework, delivering seamless systems that drive digital transformation for businesses.
-As a graduate of Management Information Systems from Sana’a University, Faculty of Computer Science, I bring a strong academic foundation combined with practical expertise in creating scalable, efficient solutions for complex organizational challenges.
+As an Information Systems graduate from Sana'a University, College of Computer and Information Technology, I bring a strong academic foundation combined with practical experience in creating scalable and effective solutions to complex organizational challenges.

 ⚡ What I Offer: